Multi-node

 View Source

-At the moment, you can run nostrum in highly available mode across multiple nodes via OTP's distributed application support, see below.
-Support for properly distributing nostrum across multiple nodes and using them as one big entity is not supported (yet).
+At the moment, you can run nostrum in highly available mode across multiple nodes via OTP's distributed application support, and you can move bots between nodes with no interruption in service.

 As a general rule: if you are running distributed Erlang over the internet, make sure to secure it with a solid VPN and / or by using TLS for Erlang distribution.